peter88213/nvhelp-de/source/book_view.rst

 Erzählzeit
 ----------

-Aufklappen or collapse this frame by clicking on the label.
+Dieses Fenster mit Klick auf den Titel öffnen oder schließen.

 .. figure:: _images/book_view05.png
    :alt: novelibre screenshot

-To get an overview of the course of the narrative time, you can enter date/time information `for each section <section_view.html#datum-time>`__.
+To get an overview of the course of the narrative time kann man enter date/time information `for each section <section_view.html#datum-time>`__.
 The date can be specific *(YYYY-MM-DD)* or unspecific (number of days, e.g. from the beginning of the story).